nextswitchio/dgnravepay-live/DgnRavePay Privacy Policy.md

 * Fulfill legal and regulatory obligations (e.g., financial record-keeping), or
 * Resolve disputes and enforce agreements.

-When data is no longer needed, it is securely deleted or anonymized.
+When data is no longer needed, it is securely deleted or anonymised.

 ---